Simplix-Softworks/Cirrus/wiki/ReadMe.md

   --> Use Converter to convert for Spigot
   -> Replace actionhandlers with better concept.
   -> Replace CirrusItem with ItemBuilder
-  -> Create concept of Buttoms (which can have animations etc & extend BaseItemStack)

 ### Menus as JSON